 Our success as a financial institution depends on our ability to manage the security of our systems.
 At Security National Bank, we do everything in our power to protect your information and resources because we believe your online banking experience should be as safe as it is convenient.

-- As a member of VeriSign, we have a Server ID which allows your browser to instantly verify our site and encrypt transactions.
+- As a member of DigiCert, we have a Server ID which allows your browser to instantly verify our site and encrypt transactions.

-- We validate confidential account information by having you select an individual Access ID, password and multifactor authentication process.
+- We validate confidential account information by having you select an individual username, password and multifactor authentication process.

 - We disable online access to your account should you exceed the permitted number of login attempts.